dumindu2041329/GradeMe-Replit/replit.md

 - December 30, 2024. **Fixed student profile image persistence after logout** - Resolved issue where student profile images weren't displaying after logout/login.
 Updated student login endpoint to properly query users table for profile image and notification settings using studentId field
 - December 30, 2024. **Removed hamburger menu icon from admin header** - Simplified admin dashboard UI by removing the separate hamburger menu icon next to profile image.
 Profile image is now directly clickable to show the dropdown menu with hover ring effect
 - December 30, 2024. **Fixed profile image deletion without page reload** - Removed automatic page reload after profile image deletion.
 The UI now updates immediately to show user initials when image is deleted, providing seamless user experience
+- December 30, 2024. **Implemented automatic exam total marks synchronization** - Added automatic calculation and synchronization of exam total marks based on the sum of all question marks.
+When questions are added, updated, or deleted, the exam's total marks in the database automatically update to reflect the correct sum.
+This ensures scoring calculations are always accurate and prevents mismatches between question marks and exam total marks
+- December 30, 2024. **Made exam total marks display read-only** - Updated the exam creation/editing form to display total marks as a read-only field that automatically shows the sum of all question marks.
+The field updates in real-time as questions are added, modified, or deleted, providing administrators with immediate visual feedback of exam scoring

 ## User Preferences